cnm13ryan/diplomacy/markdown_docs/network/network_policy.md

 ## ClassDef Policy
-**Policy**: The function of Policy is to delegate stepping and updating to a network, serving as an agent in a game environment.
+**Policy**: The function of Policy is to delegate stepping and updating actions to a network by handling observations, legal actions, and producing corresponding actions for specified slots.

-**attributes**: The attributes of this Class.
+attributes: The attributes of this Class.
-· network_handler: an instance of network.network.NetworkHandler, responsible for handling network-related operations · num_players: the number of players in the game, which determines the scope of actions to be taken · temperature: the policy sampling temperature, influencing the randomness of action selection · calculate_all_policies: a flag indicating whether to calculate policies for all players or only those specified in the slots_list argument
+· network_handler: An instance of network.network.NetworkHandler that manages the neural network operations.
+· num_players: An integer representing the number of players in the game.
+· temperature: A float value used as the policy sampling temperature, influencing the randomness of action selection.
+· calculate_all_policies: A boolean indicating whether to compute policies for all players regardless of the slots_list argument provided to the actions method.
-· _obs_transform_state: an internal state variable used for observation transformation · _str: a string representation of the Policy instance, including the temperature value
+· _obs_transform_state: An internal state variable used to store the transformed observation state.
+· _str: A string representation of the policy with its temperature value.

-**Code Description**: The description of this Class.
-The Policy class is designed to interact with a game environment through a network handler.
-Upon initialization, it sets up the necessary attributes, including the network handler, number of players, temperature, and calculation flag.
-The reset method allows for resetting the internal state and the network handler.
-The actions method is the core functionality, taking in a list of slots, an observation from the environment, and legal actions for each player.
-It then uses the network handler to transform the observation, perform inference, and produce a list of actions for the specified slots.
-If calculate_all_policies is True, it calculates policies for all players; otherwise, it only considers the slots provided.
+Code Description: The Policy class is designed to interact with a neural network through a NetworkHandler instance.
+It manages the transformation of observations and legal actions into actionable outputs for specified players in a game setting.
+Upon initialization, it sets up essential parameters including the number of players, sampling temperature, and whether all policies should be calculated.
+The reset method clears the internal observation state and resets the network handler.
+The actions method takes a list of slots (player indices), an observation from the environment, and legal actions for each player to produce corresponding actions for the specified slots.
+It also returns additional step outputs containing values, policy details, and actions.

-**Note**: Points to note about the use of the code.
+Note: Points to note about the use of the code
-When using the Policy class, it is essential to provide a valid network handler and specify the correct number of players in the game.
-The temperature value should be chosen based on the desired level of randomness in action selection.
-Additionally, the calculate_all_policies flag should be set according to whether policies for all players or only specific slots are required.

-**Output Example**:
-The actions method returns a tuple containing a list of lists of actions and a dictionary with step outputs, including values, policy, and actions.
-For instance, if there are two slots (0 and 1) and the game has three possible actions (A, B, C), the output might look like this: ([[[A], [B]], [[C], [A]]], {'values': [...], 'policy': [...], 'actions': [...]})
+- Ensure that the network_handler provided during initialization is properly configured and trained.
+- The temperature parameter affects the randomness of action selection; a lower value results in more deterministic actions.
+- Setting calculate_all_policies to True will increase computational overhead as policies for all players are calculated regardless of the slots_list argument.

+Output Example: Mock up a possible appearance of the code's return value.
+([1, 3], {'values': [0.85, 0.76], 'policy': [[0.2, 0.4, 0.4], [0.1, 0.3, 0.6]], 'actions': [[1, 2, 3], [0, 1, 2]]})
+- The first element is a list of actions for the specified slots.
+- The second element is a dictionary containing values, policy distributions, and actions for each player.
 ### FunctionDef __init__(self, network_handler, num_players, temperature, calculate_all_policies)
-**__init__**: The function of __init__ is to initialize the Policy object with necessary parameters.
+**__init__**: The function of __init__ is to initialize an instance of the Policy class with specified parameters.
-**parameters**: The parameters of this Function.
-· network_handler: an instance of network.network.NetworkHandler, which handles network-related operations · num_players: the number of players in a game, represented as an integer value · temperature: the policy sampling temperature, typically a float value, where 0.1 was used for evaluation purposes · calculate_all_policies: a boolean flag indicating whether to calculate policies for all players, regardless of other factors

-**Code Description**: The __init__ function is responsible for setting up the Policy object by assigning the provided parameters to instance variables.
-It takes in four key parameters: network_handler, num_players, temperature, and calculate_all_policies.
-These parameters are then assigned to corresponding instance variables, including _network_handler, _num_players, _temperature, and _calculate_all_policies.
-Additionally, it initializes other instance variables such as _obs_transform_state to None and creates a string representation of the Policy object based on the temperature value.

-**Note**: When using this function, it is essential to provide a valid network_handler instance and appropriate values for num_players and temperature.
-The calculate_all_policies flag should be set according to the specific requirements of the application, as it affects the calculation of policies for all players.
-The correct usage of this function will ensure proper initialization of the Policy object, which is crucial for its subsequent functionality.
+parameters:
+· network_handler: An instance of network.network.NetworkHandler that handles the neural network operations.
+· num_players: An integer representing the number of players in the game, such as 7 for a typical setup.
+· temperature: A float value used as the policy sampling temperature; this parameter influences the randomness of the policy selection process.
+For evaluation purposes, a temperature of 0.1 was utilized according to the paper.
+· calculate_all_policies: A boolean flag indicating whether to compute policies for all players regardless of the slots_list argument provided to the actions method.
+This does not impact the sampled policy but enriches the step_outputs with additional data.

+Code Description:
+The __init__ function initializes a Policy object by setting up its internal state based on the provided parameters.
+It assigns the network_handler, num_players, and temperature to their respective instance variables.
+The _obs_transform_state is initialized as None, which suggests it might be used later in the class for transforming observations into states.
+The string representation of the policy, stored in _str, includes the temperature value formatted within a template string 'OnPolicy(t={self._temperature})'.
+Lastly, the calculate_all_policies flag is assigned to an instance variable, indicating whether all player policies should be calculated during action generation.

+Note: It is crucial to ensure that the network_handler provided is correctly configured and compatible with the Policy class.
+The num_players parameter must accurately reflect the number of players in the game environment being simulated or analyzed.
+The temperature value plays a significant role in determining the exploration-exploitation trade-off; hence, it should be set according to the desired behavior of the policy during training or evaluation.
+The calculate_all_policies flag can be used to gather more comprehensive data about player policies but does not affect the primary sampled policy output.
 ***
 ### FunctionDef __str__(self)
-**__str__**: The function of __str__ is to return a string representation of the object.
+**__str__**: The function of __str__ is to return a string representation of the Policy object.
-**parameters**: The parameters of this Function are none, as it is a special method that takes no explicit parameters other than the implicit self reference to the instance of the class.
+parameters: This Function does not take any parameters.
-· self: a reference to the current instance of the class **Code Description**: This function is a special method in Python classes that returns a string representation of the object.
-When called, it simply returns the value of the _str attribute of the instance, which presumably contains a string that represents the object in a human-readable format.
-The implementation of this method is straightforward and does not involve any complex logic or operations.
+Code Description: The __str__ method is a special method in Python used to define a human-readable string representation of an object.
+In this implementation, it simply returns the value stored in the instance variable _str.
+This means that whenever an instance of the Policy class is converted to a string (e.g., via print() or str()), the content of _str will be returned.
-**Note**: It's worth noting that the _str attribute is not defined within this function, so it must be set elsewhere in the class definition.
-This suggests that the string representation of the object is determined at some other point in the code, and this function simply provides a way to access that representation as a string.
-**Output Example**: The output of this function would be a string, such as "Policy: example_policy", although the exact format and content would depend on how the _str attribute is defined and set elsewhere in the class.
+Note: The method relies on the existence and correct initialization of the _str attribute within the Policy class instances.
+If _str is not properly set, this method may return unexpected results or raise an AttributeError if _str does not exist.
+Output Example: Assuming that the _str attribute of a Policy instance has been set to "Allow all traffic from 192.168.1.0/24", calling str(policy_instance) would output "Allow all traffic from 192.168.1.0/24".
 ***
 ### FunctionDef reset(self)
-**reset**: The function of reset is to restore the policy to its initial state by resetting its observation transformation state and network handler.
+**reset**: The function of reset is to reinitialize certain internal states within the Policy class.
-**parameters**: The parameters of this Function.
-· self: A reference to the current instance of the class **Code Description**: This function resets the policy by setting the _obs_transform_state attribute to None, effectively removing any existing observation transformation state.
-Additionally, it calls the reset method on the _network_handler object, which is responsible for managing the network's state.
-By resetting both the observation transformation state and the network handler, this function ensures that the policy is returned to its initial state, ready for new inputs or processing.
-**Note**: When using this function, it is essential to be aware that all existing observation transformation states will be lost, and the network handler will also be reset.
-This function should be used when the policy needs to be reinitialized or restarted, such as at the beginning of a new episode or when changing tasks.
+parameters: This Function does not accept any parameters.
+Code Description: The reset method sets the _obs_transform_state attribute to None, effectively clearing its current value.
+It then calls the reset method on the _network_handler object, presumably to perform a similar reinitialization or cleanup operation within that component.
+This function is likely used to prepare the Policy instance for a new sequence of operations or to return it to a known initial state.
+Note: Points to note about the use of the code include ensuring that the _network_handler object has a reset method defined, as this method is called directly on it.
+Additionally, developers should be aware that calling reset will clear any stored state in _obs_transform_state and may have additional side effects within the _network_handler, depending on its implementation.
 ***
 ### FunctionDef actions(self, slots_list, observation, legal_actions)
 **actions**: The function of actions is to produce a list of lists of actions based on given slots, observations, and legal actions.

-**parameters**: The parameters of this Function.
+**parameters**:
-· slots_list: a sequence of integers representing the slots for which the policy should produce actions · observation: an object of type utils.Observation containing observations from the environment · legal_actions: a sequence of numpy arrays representing the legal actions for every player in the game
+· slots_list: A sequence of integers representing the slots for which this policy should generate actions.
+· observation: An instance of utils.Observation containing data from the environment.
+· legal_actions: A sequence of numpy arrays indicating the legal actions available to each player in the game.

-**Code Description**: This function first determines which slots to calculate actions for, either using the provided slots_list or all players if self._calculate_all_policies is True.
-It then transforms the observation using the _network_handler's observation_transform method, passing in the observation, legal actions, slots to calculate, previous state, and temperature.
-The transformed observation is then used for inference by the _network_handler, producing initial outputs and step outputs, as well as final actions.
-Finally, the function returns a list of final actions for each slot in the original slots_list, along with a dictionary containing additional information about the step, including values, policy, and actions.
+**Code Description**: The function begins by determining whether it needs to calculate policies for all players or just those specified in slots_list.
+It then transforms the observation using a network handler, taking into account the legal actions, the slots to calculate, the previous state of the observation transformation, and a temperature parameter.
+Following this, the function performs inference on the transformed observations to generate initial outputs, step outputs, and final actions.
+The final actions are filtered according to the slots_list provided as input, and these actions along with some additional information from the step outputs (values, policy, and actions) are returned.

-**Note**: The function relies on several instance variables, including self._num_players, self._calculate_all_policies, self._network_handler, self._obs_transform_state, and self._temperature.
-It also assumes that the _network_handler has methods for observation transformation and inference.
-The output of this function is a tuple containing a list of lists of actions and a dictionary with additional step information.

-**Output Example**: The return value of this function could be a tuple where the first element is a list of lists of integers, such as [[1, 2, 3], [4, 5, 6]], representing the final actions for each slot, and the second element is a dictionary like {'values': [0.1, 0.2, 0.3], 'policy': [0.4, 0.5, 0.6], 'actions': [0.7, 0.8, 0.9]}, containing additional information about the step.
+**Note**: Ensure that the observation and legal_actions parameters are correctly formatted as expected by the network handler's methods.
+The temperature parameter influences the randomness of the action selection process during inference.

+**Output Example**:
+([array([1, 2]), array([3])], {'values': [0.5, 0.7], 'policy': [[0.1, 0.9], [0.4, 0.6]], 'actions': [array([1, 2]), array([3])]})
 ***